TRYOUTS / PLAYER PLACEMENTS

 • The club will not engage in any discussions or debate on team placement.

-• Evaluators' scores from the team placements and players' body of work provided by the most recent team coach and Age Group Director are confidential and will not be shared.
-Players looking for feedback should reference their end-of-season player development plans and coach feedback.
+• Evaluators' scores from the team placements and players' body of work provided by the most recent team coach and Director are confidential and will not be shared.

 • How does Tonka Fusion Elite (TFE) factor into team placements?

-• TFE is a player pathway beginning at U13 for Tonka United, Fusion SC and other metro-based players to compete in a national platform.
+• TFE is a player pathway for Tonka United, Fusion SC and other metro-based players to compete in a national platform.

-• Players interested in tryouts for their age and gender’s TFE team can view more details on the TFE website
+• Players interested in TFE team tryouts can view more details on the TFE website

-• Players register for TFE tryouts and Tonka United tryouts separately.
+• Players must register for TFE tryouts and Tonka United tryouts separately.

 • TFE tryouts cannot be used as a make-up session for Tonka United team placements.